jestjs/jest/docs/en/JestObjectAPI.md

 ```js
 jest.setTimeout(1000); // 1 second
 ```

-### `jest.unmock(moduleName)`
-Indicates that the module system should never return a mocked version of the specified module from `require()` (e.g. that it should always return the real module).

-The most common use of this API is for specifying the module a given test intends to be testing (and thus doesn't want automatically mocked).

-Returns the `jest` object for chaining.

-*Note: this method was previously called `dontMock`.
-When using `babel-jest`, calls to `unmock` will automatically be hoisted to the top of the code block.
-Use `dontMock` if you want to explicitly avoid this behavior.*

 ### `jest.useFakeTimers()`
 Instructs Jest to use fake versions of the standard timer functions (`setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`, `nextTick`, `setImmediate` and `clearImmediate`).